 As a Church, we are blessed to have the expertise of health providers and social service partners providing direct care in communities every day.
 As the Disciples general ministry for health and social services, the NBA commits to empowering all to learn, collaborate, and grow stronger together.
-We invite you to explore the following informational reports and other resources and materials dealing with topics spanning our general mission of health and social service ministry.
+We invite you to explore the following webinars, workshops, reports, and other resources and materials dealing with topics spanning our general mission of health and social service ministry.

 On December 14, 2012, the community of Newtown, Connecticut, experienced tremendous tragedy following a violent shooting at Sandy Hook elementary school.
 David Lundeen, NBA Vice President of Mission and Ministry, reflects on important questions following this violent and sorrowful situation.Learn More